Skip to content

 // - softDelete=false: Expired data physically deleted

-// - Queries always filter deleted_at IS NULL
+// - Queries always append `WHERE deleted_at IS NULL`, returning only non-soft-deleted rows.

 Use with Summary